 “Okay,” she said, “I guess you are only half as smart and only know half as much as those nurses who work full-time.”
 Point made.
 I stayed in school, completed my doctoral degree and obtained my first job as an educator.
 I am a good nurse, and I did have knowledge and skills to share.
 It took a teacher and mentor to support and guide me.
 Now, I am here to pay it forward.

-Pursue your Master’s in Nursing Online with Bradley University.
+Pursue your graduate degree in nursing online with Bradley University.